-We are pleased to offer a you a free excerpt of our most popular certification, WellCert Level 1.
-Simply click “purchase this course” and create an account to receive access to 40 minutes of training content.
+We are pleased to offer you a free excerpt of our most popular certification, WellCert Level 1.
+Simply click “Register for this Course” and create an account to receive access to 40 minutes of training content.
 No credit card required.

 Free Excerpt Topic: Key Frameworks and Orientation to the CWPC Course.